 The existing collection network for widget X has been operating for more than a decade and is provided by retailers, local authorities and community recycling facilities which transport widget X to New Zealand's only onshore processor.
-There is sufficient capacity within the existing collection network to manage the expected end-of-life volumes of widget X. However, discussions with the onshore processor indicated they would reach peak processing capacity within three years of the widget X scheme starting.
-The technology to process widget X is the same as processing widget Y. Widget X scheme is working with widget Y scheme to identify opportunities for collaboration, including a feasibility study for new onshore infrastructure to process both products.
+There is sufficient capacity within the existing collection network to manage the expected end-of-life volumes of widget X.

-New Zealand's international obligations - WMA section 15(1)(d) and Ministerial Guidelines: Expected Product Stewardship Scheme Contents (1)b.v.
+New Zealand's international obligations - WMA section 15(1)(d)

-A treaty is an international agreement between countries or international entities (eg, the United Nations, World Trade Organisation, or World Bank) that is legally binding under international law.
+A treaty is an international agreement between countries or international entities (eg, the United Nations, World Trade Organisation, or World Bank) that's legally binding under international law.
 New Zealand is currently party to more than 1,900 treaties, as well as many others that are not yet in force.
 Treaties cover issues including, but not limited to, environment, human rights, human trafficking, the rights of disabled people, refugees, trade, transport, communications and other economic issues.

-Where possible, provide details and supporting evidence about how your scheme meets any relevant international obligations relating to the environment, trade and human rights.
-Outline the scheme's ability to obtain new permits, and/or identify existing permits held for all activities in New Zealand in relation to the processing and potential export of the product (and its parts).
+Where possible, provide details and supporting evidence of how your scheme meets any relevant international obligations relating to the environment, trade and human rights.
+Outline the scheme's ability to obtain new permits, and/or identify existing permits held, for all activities in New Zealand in relation to the processing and potential export of the product (and its parts).

-Examples of supporting evidence may include, but are not limited to:
+Examples of supporting evidence may include but are not limited to:

-- service-level agreements - evidence of destruction certificates - standard certificates and most recent audit report - transfrontier movement of waste notification forms - shipping documents (bill of lading) - traceability of consignments once they have left New Zealand - breakdown reports (details of recovered materials).
+- service-level agreements - evidence of destruction certificates - standard certificates and most recent audit report - transfrontier movement of waste notification forms - shipping documents (bill of lading) - traceability of consignments once they have left New Zealand - breakdown reports (details of recovered materials)

-Examples of relevant international obligations may include, but are not limited to:
+Examples of relevant international obligations may include but are not limited to: